Upland Game Bird Pot Pie | Redmond Hunt Recipes

 Even if you’re not a passionate bird hunter, you can still enjoy a good game bird dish.
 Meat like pheasant, quail, dove, and grouse, if not already in your freezer, can also be found in specialty supermarkets.
 Figuring out what to do with it once you get it home, however, can be a head-scratcher.

-While there may be fancier ways to serve up bird, it’s hard to beat this filling pot pie.
+While there may be fancier ways to serve up game bird, it’s hard to beat this filling pot pie.
 It’s homey and layered with flaky crust, tender potatoes, vegetables, and savory meat.
 The recipe is hearty enough to feed the entire family.
 And while the delicate meat hints at high-end cuisine, pot pie's humble roots anchor it solidly in the classic comfort food category.

-Tasty Game Bird Pot Pie
+Upland Game Bird Pot Pie

 By Andrea Rothove, Huntress View